LonamiWebs/Telethon/client/doc/concepts/peers.rst

 Telethon classes aim to map to similar concepts in official applications.

-Bot API chat
+Bot API Peer
 ------------

+The Bot API does not use the word "peer", but instead opts to use "chat" and "user" only, despite chats also being able to reference users.
-The Bot API follows a certain convention when it comes to identifiers:
+The Bot API follows a certain convention when it comes to chat and user identifiers:

 * User IDs are positive.
 * Chat IDs are negative.
 * Channel IDs are *also* negative, but are prefixed by ``-100``.

-Telethon encourages the use of :class:`~types.PeerRef` instead of naked identifiers.
-As a reminder, negative identifiers are not supported in Telethon's chat-like parameters.

-If you got an Bot API-style ID from somewhere else, you will need to explicitly say what type it is:
+Telethon does not support Bot API's formatted identifiers, and instead expects you to create the appropriated :class:`~types.PeerRef`:

 .. code-block:: python

-    # If -1001234 is your ID...
-    from telethon.types import PackedChat, PackedType
+    from telethon.types import UserRef, GroupRef, ChannelRef

-    chat = PackedChat(PackedType.BROADCAST, 1234, None)
-    # ...you need to explicitly create a PackedChat with id=1234 and set the corresponding type (a channel).
-    # The access hash (see below) will be None, which may or may not work.
+    user = UserRef(123)  # user_id 123 from bot API becomes 123
+    group = GroupRef(456)  # chat_id -456 from bot API becomes 456
+    channel = ChannelRef(789)  # chat_id -100789 from bot API becomes 789

+While using a Telethon Client logged in to a bot account, the above may work for certain methods.
+However, user accounts often require what's known as an "access hash", obtained by encountering the peer first.

-Encountering chats
+Encountering peers
 ------------------

-The way you encounter chats in Telethon is no different from official clients.
+The way you encounter peers in Telethon is no different from official clients.
 If you:

 * …have joined a group or channel, or have sent private messages to some user, you can :meth:`~Client.get_dialogs`.